rmosolgo/graphql-ruby/guides/pro/encoders.md

 ---
 layout: guide
+section: GraphQL Pro
-title: GraphQL::Pro — Encrypted, Versioned Cursors and IDs
+title: Encrypted, Versioned Cursors and IDs
+desc: Increased opacity and configurability for Relay identifiers
+index: 6
 ---

 `GraphQL::Pro` includes a mechanism for serving encrypted, versioned cursors and IDs.
 This provides some benefits: